vito1317/Taipei-Booking/README.md

 ## License

-This project is licensed under the MIT License - see the [https://www.google.com/search?q=LICENSE](LICENSE) file for details .
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details .